 Some budgets work with net or after tax income, but I like to include tax so that you are more aware of it and can give more thought towards reducing it.
 You need to have tables for income, savings, essential expenditure, desirable expenditure and totals for all of these.
 They should look something like the following (feel free to add or subtract items from essential and desirable expenditure to suit your situation):

 Budget Template – Income

 |Income||$ Annual||$ Fortnight|

 If you don’t like my dodgy budget templates then use this one.
 You can save and fine tune your budget with this spreadsheet as much as you like.
-Or if you prefer, keep track of it on your phone with an app like My Weekly Budget, also available for Android devices.
+Or if you prefer, keep track of it on your phone with an app like My Weekly Budget.

 On the point of government payments, if you think you may be entitled to one, then apply for it.
 Some people feel too proud to accept money from the government, but I reckon you should look at it like this: when it comes to paying tax, the government takes from you what they’re entitled to.
 Therefore, for government payments it is only fair that they pay you what you are entitled to receive.

-If you have a family, check out the family pages of the Department of Human Services site.
+If you have a family, check out the family pages of the Services Australia site.
 They have info on things like the Paid Parental Leave scheme, Child Care Subsidy and Family Tax Benefits Part A and B. Visiting this site can mean money in your pocket.
 There’s plenty more detail on these family payments in the Kids And Money topic.

 The expenditure side of the budget is much more detailed than the income.
 For your budget to work it must contain: savings, essentials (or needs), desirables (or wants), and emergencies.
 It has to contain these and it must be flexible and/or realistic, especially when you are getting used to a big change in the way you are looking at your budget or if you have never really budgeted before.
 If it’s not realistic, it’s not going to work.